Glucosamine for Dogs: Uses, Benefits, Dosage, and Side Effects

 Recommended Product

-These chews contain glucosamine as well as MSM and green-lipped mussels.
-Green-lipped mussels have been shown to help with joint pain and swelling in dogs with arthritis.
+These chews contain glucosamine as well as MSM and green-lipped mussel.
+Green-lipped mussel has been shown to help with joint pain and swelling in dogs with arthritis.

 This dog joint supplement contains MSM and glucosamine plus phycocyanin, an extract derived from blue-green algae, which provides antioxidant support.